greenfirn/Dashboard/README.md

 - rigel shows miner and pool hashrate
 - api settings need to be in cmd line, bzminer works by default
 - see api-settings.txt
+- save/delete/apply 'flightsheet' using aws dynamodb
+- create a aws iam profile with db access and save accessKeys.cvs in root of app

 'flightsheet'
 - saves as text for now